In this Article

 Job Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for accountants and auditors are expected to grow by 7% from 2020 to 2030.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for accountants and auditors are expected to grow by 5.6% through 2031.
 The BLS doesn't give projections by accounting specialty, but Hein says there is notable growth in the forensic accounting industry.

 The BLS reports that the median annual salary for accountants and auditors in general is $77,250.
 The top 10% earn more than $128,970, while the lowest 10% earn less than $47,970.